krushj/learn-angular/documentation/FUNDAMENTALS.md

 ---

+#### Quick questions — Templates & Data Binding

+1. What is interpolation in Angular and when do you use it?
+2. What is the difference between property binding and event binding?
+3. How does two-way data binding work in Angular?
+4. What are template expressions and what rules do they follow?
+5. What is the safe navigation operator and why is it used?

+---

+## 5. Directives

-# ✅ Directives in Angular
+### Directives in Angular

-## 🔹 What is a Directive?
+#### What is a Directive?

 A **directive** is a class that **changes the behavior or appearance of the DOM**.